On the asymptotic behaviour of a run and tumble equation for bacterial chemotaxis

 \subsection{Macroscopic models for chemotaxis}

-In this section, we briefly mention the connection between the macroscopic and the kinetic descriptions of chemotaxis.
-We provide a derivation of an aggregation-diffusion equation from \eqref{eq:rt-linear} in the parabolic scaling limit.
-In the macroscopic level, the bacterial chemotaxis is defined via PDEs describing the time evolution of the population density depending on mean flux of the entire population.
-There is a wide literature on the macroscopic models for chemotaxis dating back to Patlak \cite{P53}, Keller and Segel \cite{KS70}.
+Macroscopic models for chemotaxis are widely studied dating back to Patlak \cite{P53}, Keller and Segel \cite{KS70}.
+Consequently, we describe briefly the relationship between kinetic and macroscopic models and the macroscopic models themselves.
+The motivation for this subsection is that the limiting aggregation-diffusion equation of the kinetic model that we study is an example of an more accurate macroscopic model for chemotaxis, the flux-limited Keller-Segel (FLKS) system.

 In \cite{KS70}, the authors study the aggregation behaviour of a population of a cell called \emph{D. discoideum} which performs \emph{amoeboid movement} by changing its shape to engulf bacteria or other substances like nutrients.
-They obtained a system of aggregation-diffusion equations given by where $\rho:= \rho(t,x)$ is the cell density and $S:= S(t,x)$ is the chemoattractant concentration for $t \geq 0$ and $x \in \R^2$.
-In system \eqref{eq:KS1}-\eqref{eq:KS2}, $D_{\rho} >0$ and $D_S >0$ are the diffusivity of the cells and the chemoattractant respectively, $\chi \geq 0$ is the chemotactic sensitivity.
-Note that $\chi =0$ corresponds to the absence of a chemical stimulus.
-Equations \eqref{eq:KS1}-\eqref{eq:KS2} model the dynamics of the chemoattractant density by means of the diffusion of $S$ and the function $g$ which describes the production, degradation and consumption of $S$ by the cells.
+The model describing this behaviour is referred to as the Patlak-Keller-Segel (PKS) system and given in the general form where $\rho:= \rho(t,x)$ is the cell density, $S:= S(t,x)$ is the chemoattractant concentration for $t \geq 0$, $x \in \R^2$ and $D_{\rho} >0$, $D_S >0$ are the diffusivity of the cells and the chemoattractant respectively.
+The classical PKS system studied in \cite{KS70} corresponds to the case $\phi_S (\nabla S)= \chi \nabla S$, where the constant $\chi$ is the chemotactic sensitivity.
+In \eqref{eq:KS2}, $g$ is a function describing the production, degradation and consumption of the chemoattactant by the cells.